Kong/kubernetes-ingress-controller/deploy/gke.md

 curl 35.204.42.1
 ```

-should display:
+Should display:

 ```
 {"message":"no route and no API found with those values"}
 ```

+>Note: It may take a while for Google to actually associate the IP address to the `kong-proxy` Service.

-5. Test Your deployment
+#### Test your deployment

   - Deploy a dummy application : `kubectl create namespace dummy && curl https://raw.githubusercontent.com/Kong/kubernetes-ingress-controller/master/deploy/manifests/dummy-application.yaml -n dummy`
-  - Add an ingress:
+  - Add an Ingress:

 ```
 echo -n "